slowernews/wisdom-tldr/chapters/chapter_3_action.md

 You will languish if you stop for a long time.
 Paralysis is worse than bad timing.

 > *'The best thing you can do is the right thing, the second best thing is the wrong thing, and the worst thing you can do is nothing.' -- Winston Churchill*

-> *'The world doesn’t have the luxury of waiting for complete answers before it takes action.' -- Daniel Gilber*

 > *'Did you know you can't steer a boat that isn't moving?
 Just like a life.' -- Paul Lutus*